TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/Other/info.json.md

 # info.json

-Info.json is the metadata format Encore supports, though it is mostly deprecated now as seemingly only Encore uses the format and lacks important metadata tags.
+Encore originally used an `info.json` file for storing metadata.
+It is considered deprecated in favor of a typical song.ini, as it lacks important metadata tags and stopped being maintained due to being annoying to work with in code.

 ## Main Tags